-The current PPS re-subdivides the area which was approved for the two-over-two units fronting Cattail Way, between Mattawoman Drive and Daffodil Court.
-The PPS also includes two additional townhouses along Beane Court, for a total of ten townhouses along a street which previously had eight townhouses fronting upon it.
+The current application proposes to re-subdivide the area which was approved for the two-over-two units fronting Cattail Way, between Mattawoman Drive and Daffodil Court.
+The proposal also includes two additional townhouses along Beane Court, for a total of 10 townhouses along a street which previously had 8 townhouses fronting upon it.
 Beane Court is accessed via private roads from Cattail Way.
 Cattail Way is generally required to be constructed based on prior approvals, and specific portions are required as a result of Conditions 10, 11, 12, and 33 of PPS 4-11004, and concurrent conditions in PPS 4-15011.
 These conditions are being used to satisfy the mandatory dedication of parkland requirement and are not adequacy or frontage improvements for the site.
-Condition 12 is carried forward unmodified as Condition 7 of the current PPS.
-Conditions 10, 11, and 33 are not carried forward, for reasons discussed in the Parks and Recreation finding of this resolution.
-The timing given in the prior conditions for construction, bonding, permitting, and submission of construction drawings shall be adjusted based on the reduction in the overall development's number of dwelling units through an amended RFA, as discussed in the Parks and Recreation finding of this resolution.
+Staff recommend these conditions be carried forward in modified form to the current PPS, as the conditions give the timing for construction, bonding, permitting, and submission of construction drawings for the specified portions of Cattail Way.
+The timing given in the conditions should be adjusted based on the reduction in the overall development's number of dwelling units.

 - 21. In conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the 2013 Approved Subregion 5 Master Plan and Sectional Map Amendment, and Conceptual Site Plan CSP-09003, the applicant and the applicant's heirs, successors, and/or assignees shall provide the following: - d.
-Provide a minimum eight-foot-wide continuous sidepath on the north side of Cattail Way between Mattawoman Drive and Missouri Avenue, to ensure access to the public park from the development. - e.
+Provide a minimum eight-foot-wide continuous sidepath on the north side of Cattail Way between Mattawoman Drive and Missouri Avenue, to ensure access to the public park from the development.

+- e.
 Provide standard sidewalks along both sides of all internal roads (public and private, excluding alleys), unless modified by the Prince George's County Department of Public Works and Transportation (DPW&T) for public roads and detailed site plan for private roads. - 22.
-Prior to approval and at the time of detailed site plan (DSP), the following design issues shall be addressed:
+Prior to approval and at the time of detailed site plan (DSP), the following design issues shall be addressed: - b.

-- b.
 Streetscape details, crosswalks, lane control markings, lighting, curb ramps, splitter island locations, driveway crossings, pedestrian safety symbols, and pedestrian safety signage shall be delineated on the DSP, as applicable. - g.
 Provide pedestrian refuge islands, crosswalks, curb extensions, and other traffic calming and safety devices on all roads per the Prince George's County Department of Public Works and Transportation (DPW&T) standards and with American Association of State Highway and Transportation Officials (AASHTO) guidance.
 Details of the pedestrian refuge islands, crosswalks, curb extensions, and other traffic calming devices shall be shown on the DSP and are subject to modification by DPW&T.

-The portions of Conditions 21 and 22 relevant to the subject site are carried forward to the subject PPS.
+The portions of Conditions 21 and 22 relevant to the subject site are recommended to be carried forward to the subject PPS.
 The requirements will be further evaluated at the time of DSP.